yenwhiteoath/whiteoath/content/posts/computing_ecosystem_literacy.md

 2. Use a few tabs in every workspace:
    - A CLI agent tab
    - A "main" tab for reviewing diffs (with [`hunk`](https://www.hunk.dev/)), running Git commands, and performing general file operations
-   - Additional tabs (possibly with split panels) for running, building, and testing each front end, back end, worker, and so on
+   - Additional tabs (possibly with split panels) for running, building, and testing each front end, back end, background workers, and so on

 Bonus: since we work entirely from the command line and don't often type code by hand, the Herdr developers had the smart idea of making their terminal UI mobile-friendly.
 This means we can connect to our computer using Tailscale and `ssh` and work from a mobile phone without much inconvenience.
 When you connect from your phone using `ssh` and run `herdr`, it instantly brings up all your open projects and tabs.
 You can detach at any time, leave them running as they are, and reconnect later.